Posted on 12/4/2015 in Business and Strategy

 Many people are dismayed to hear about the increase in dropout rates of colleges in the United States.
 None are more distraught than the administrators of public and private institutions in the higher education industry.
 Only 46% of students– that’s less than half! – who enroll in any type of college or university actually graduate.

 Being a professional member of an educational institution, you are most likely concerned by these findings because you are dealing with these issues in your school.
-When roughly half of your income along with a large amount of students are going to disappear, often within the beginning of new student’s second semester, it means less revenue for your school.
+When roughly half of your income along with a large number of students are going to disappear, often within the beginning of a new student’s second semester, it means less revenue for your school.
 This not only affects your graduation rate, but it makes it very difficult to budget for the future.

-This increase in dropout rates also means that there is a plethora of the students you invested heavily in recruiting who you won’t see a return from, as they aren’t going to get the education they deserve.
+This increase in dropout rates also means that there are a plethora of the students you invested heavily in recruiting who you won’t see a return from, as they aren’t going to get the education they deserve.
 This necessitates a couple of questions: Why are students dropping out?
 Why are dropout rates increasing?
 What can I do to prevent this from happening?

-You might not be surprised to hear that the increased rates come from a changing climate of majority students.
+You might not be surprised to hear that the increased rates come from a changing climate of the majority of students.
 What you might be surprised to learn is that a holistic approach to digital marketing can help you achieve these goals in the higher education industry.

 Why Are Dropout Rates Increasing?

 Simply put, dropout rates are increasing because there is a larger pool of students in higher education than in years prior.

 More people are convinced that they need a degree to be capable of living a middle-class lifestyle.
 More jobs are demanding Bachelor’s degrees as part of their application process.
 Therefore, a larger pool of students is going to colleges or universities with less direction or fewer plans.